Oct 5 2021 ...

-3. Reliable demand forecasts and predictions
+3. Stronger forecasts and predictions

-4. Unified visibility into sales and channel performance
+4. Unified visibility of performance across channels

-Working with a bottom-up approach also makes it possible to gain visibility of performance across your entire network, including physical stores, online channels, and even warehouses.
+Bottom-up merchandise planning also makes it possible to gain visibility of performance across your entire network, including physical stores, online channels, and even warehouses.
 By centralizing this information, your whole team is privy to insights, and not just limited to one part of your business or another.

-Using a more efficient, less generalized approach to merchandise planning, retailers are able to increase their sustainability by confidently reducing safety stock and by ending up with less excess stock at the end of the season.
+With a more efficient, less generalized approach to merchandise planning, retailers are able to increase their sustainability by confidently reducing safety stock and by ending up with less excess stock at the end of the season.